Early Life

 Philanthropy

-Arthur Levine, along with his wife Arlene, are philanthropists.
-In 2021, they made a $5 million commitment to advance facilities at North Shore University Hospital.
-They have also endowed the Arlene and Arthur Levine Professor in Clinical Ophthalmology.
+Arthur Levine and his wife, Arlene, have been philanthropists, particularly in the healthcare sector.
+They made a $5 million commitment to advance facilities at North Shore University Hospital, which will be recognized in the Arlene and Arthur Levine Lobby at the Sandra Atlas Bass Heart Hospital (SABHH).
+They also endowed the Arlene and Arthur Levine Professor in Clinical Ophthalmology.